catiegrasse/independent-study/finalPaperDraft.md

  Patients with an independent functional health status had a statistically significant lower incidence of diabetes (11.59% vs 38.46%, p < 0.05).

+##### Comorbidity Rates in ESS Patients with a Totally or Partially Dependent Functional Health Status
 | | Non-Totally or Partially Dependent Functional Health Status (N = 559.0) | Totally or Partially Dependent Functional Health Status (N = 6.0) | p-value |
 | ------------- | ------------- | ------------- | ------------- |
  | Diabetes | 11.81% | 50.0% | **0.004483** |